topo-gps/ios-manual/en/search_address.rst

    *Selecting search results.*

 In this selection screen you can select multiple search results by tapping them.
-In the example above the campings 'Meonside' and 'Kite View' have been selected.
+In the example above the restaurants 'Mifta's Indian' and 'The Twisted Teacup' have been selected.
 If you press ‘Show on map’ on the bottom right the selected items will be loaded on the map, as is illustrated below:

 .. figure:: _static/search-address7.png